Zaki-1052/Pi-Server/README.md

    - Check for other CPU-intensive processes

 4. **Calculation timeouts**
-   - Default timeouts are set based on digit count:
+   - Default timeouts are set based on digit count with more granular tiers:
+     - 3 minutes for calculations ≤ 1,000 digits
-     - 3 minutes for calculations ≤ 10,000 digits
+     - 5 minutes for calculations ≤ 10,000 digits
+     - 10 minutes for calculations ≤ 50,000 digits
-     - 10 minutes for calculations ≤ 100,000 digits
+     - 30 minutes for calculations ≤ 100,000 digits
-     - 1 hour for calculations ≤ 1,000,000 digits
+     - 1 hour for calculations ≤ 500,000 digits
+     - 1.5 hours for calculations ≤ 1,000,000 digits
+     - 2 hours for calculations ≤ 10,000,000 digits
-     - 2 hours for calculations ≤ 100,000,000 digits
+     - 2.5 hours for calculations ≤ 100,000,000 digits
+     - 3 hours for calculations ≤ 500,000,000 digits
-     - 3 hours for calculations ≤ 1,000,000,000 digits
+     - 4 hours for calculations ≤ 1,000,000,000 digits
+     - 5 hours for calculations ≤ 3,000,000,000 digits
-     - 5 hours for calculations ≤ 5,000,000,000 digits
+     - 5.5 hours for calculations ≤ 5,000,000,000 digits
+     - 6 hours for calculations ≤ 6,000,000,000 digits
+     - 7 hours for calculations ≤ 8,000,000,000 digits
+     - 8 hours for calculations ≤ 10,000,000,000 digits
-     - 6 hours for calculations > 5,000,000,000 digits
+     - 9 hours for calculations > 10,000,000,000 digits

 5. **Segmentation faults**
-   - Enhanced logging now captures more diagnostic information
+   - Enhanced logging now captures comprehensive diagnostic information
+   - Crash logs include timestamps, process ID, memory info, and stack traces
-   - Check log files for detailed information about any crashes
+   - Automatic creation of crash-specific log files with detailed diagnostics
+   - Emergency checkpointing of active calculations during crashes
+   - Platform-specific crash handling for both Linux and macOS

 ### Debug Logging